scylladb/scylladb/docs/troubleshooting/report-scylla-problem.rst

 .. _report-scylla-problem-scylla-doctor:

-Scylla Doctor
+ScyllaDB Doctor
 ^^^^^^^^^^^^^^^

-Scylla Doctor is a troubleshooting tool that checks the node status regarding system requirements, configuration, and tuning.
+ScyllaDB Doctor is a troubleshooting tool that checks the node status regarding system requirements, configuration, and tuning.
 The collected information is output as a ``.vitals.json`` file and an archive file with ScyllaDB logs.
 You need to run the tool **on every node in the cluster**.

 #.
-Download the Scylla Doctor executable ``scylla_doctor.pyz`` from
+Download the ScyllaDB Doctor executable ``scylla_doctor.pyz`` from
    https://downloads.scylladb.com/downloads/scylla-doctor/latest/.
 #.
 Copy ``scylla_doctor.pyz`` file to all nodes in the cluster.
 #.
 Execute the following command from the directory where you copied